HElhamaky/Cloud-Developer-Nanodegree/Cloud Fundamentals/Foundational and Compute Services.md

 * Your AWS resources are automatically provisioned in a default VPC.
 * There are no additional charges for creating and using the VPC.
 * You can store data in Amazon S3 and restrict access so that it’s only accessible from instances in your VPC.

+***

+### Compute Power In The Cloud
+Compute power in the cloud is a faster way to build applications, providing:

+* no servers to manage (i.e. serverless)
+* ability to continuously scale
+* ability to run code on demand in response to events
+* pay only when your code runs

+***

+### Lambda
+AWS Lambda provides you with computing power in the cloud by allowing you to execute code without standing up or managing servers.
+#### Tips
+* Lambda is found under the Compute section on the AWS Management Console.
+* Lambdas have a time limit of 15 minutes.
+* The code you run on AWS Lambda is called a “Lambda function.”
+* Lambda code can be triggered by other AWS services.
+* AWS Lambda supports Java, Go, PowerShell, Node.js, C#/.NET, Python, and Ruby.
+There is a Runtime API that allows you to use other programming languages to author your functions.
+* Lambda code can be authored via the console.

+***

+### Elastic Beanstalk
+Elastic Beanstalks is an orchestration service that allows you to deploy a web application at the touch of a button by spinning up (or provisioning) all of the services that you need to run your application.

+#### Tips
+* Elastic Beanstalk is found under the Compute section of the AWS Management Console.
+* Elastic Beanstalk can be used to deployed web applications developed with Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker.
+* You can run your applications in a VPC.